aces/Loris-MRI/docs/scripts_md/DTI.md

 This will insert in the header of the processed file processing information.
 If one of the value to insert is not defined, return undef, otherwise return 1.

-INPUT:
+INPUTS:
-  - $raw\_dti       : raw DTI MINC file to grep header information
+  - $raw\_dti       : raw DTI MINC file to grep header information from
   - $data\_dir      : data dir as defined in the profile file
   - $processed\_minc: processed MINC file in which to insert header info
   - $QC\_report     : DTIPrep QC report text file